 Fair Trade Certification Program

 In January 2016, Fair Trade Certified organic strawberries and raspberries from Baja, Mexico came to market.
 The program started small, pinpointing a specific region that could benefit with limited quantity.
-Given the success of the program, we’ve expanded to certify more farms and bring Fair Trade Certified organic blackberries and blueberries to market.
+Given the success of the program, we’ve expanded to certify more farms and bring Fair Trade Certified organic blueberries to market.
 Scaling the program means more funds to improve the lives of the farmworkers and their communities.
 We’re continuing to monitor success and hope in the future to continue to expand its reach.

 How Does the Fair Trade Certified Program Work?

 As part of best practices and to create understanding of the program’s full potential, the Fair Trade Committee also visits other Fair Trade USA farms within Mexico.
-Additionally, a more formalized Social Engagement Committee was created through the Fair Trade Certified™ organic program to increase communication between the employees and farm management.
+Additionally, a more formalized Social Engagement Committee was created through the Fair Trade Certified™ program to increase communication between the employees and farm management.

 Impact of Driscoll's Fair Trade Certified™ Funds